10 Cheapest Places to Live in Illinois in 2026

 Bloomimgton offers cheap living in Illinois without sacrificing quality of life.
 As a college town home to the Illinois Wesleyan University, it’s filled with energy, cultural events, and steady job opportunities.
 With cheap homes for sale in Bloomington, you can build a future in a city that values education, sustainability, and community.

 • Northwest Union: It sits just north of downtown and west of Illinois Wesleyan University, and is also one of the oldest neighborhoods in Illinois.
 People can access downtown shops, cafes and catch events easily.
-With almost every street very accessible to the fairway.

 • South Hill: South Hill lies less than a mile south of downtown, making it a close‑in, mixed residential neighborhood popular with first‑time buyers and long‑term families.
 Local parks, playgrounds, and short routes to the Constitution Trail provide options for walking, biking, and kids’ outdoor play.